 Rear shoulder belt comfort guides may provide added safety belt comfort for older children who have outgrown booster seats and for some adults.
 When installed on a shoulder belt, the comfort guide positions the belt away from the neck and head.

-There is one guide for each outboard passenger position in the rear seat.
-Here is how to install a comfort guide to the shoulder belt:
+There is one guide for each outside passenger position in the second row seat and the third row, if your vehicle has one.
+Here is how to install a comfort guide to the safety belt: